SAP/spartacus-docs/_pages/install/integrations/epd-visualization-integration.md

 It is not possible to specify the base site for the storefront or the SAP Commerce Cloud OCC back end URL when running the `@spartacus/epd-visualization` schematic on its own.
 Information on how to manually update these values is provided in the following section.

+When using the `powertools-epdvisualization-spa` site, check the `src/app/spartacus/spartacus-configuration.module.ts` file and ensure the `providers` array includes `provideConfig(defaultB2bOccConfig)` and `provideConfig(defaultB2bCheckoutConfig)` as described in the following section.

 #### Configuring Spartacus Manually

 If you do not wish to use the schematics, you can manually add the SAP Enterprise Product Development Visualization integration library into your application, as follows.